greg-raven/Uncommon-Sense/_posts/2019-10-13-the-assault-on-christianity.md

 ---
-title: 'The assault on Christianity'
+title: "The assault on Christianity"
 layout: post
 categories:
 - religion